syed-masoom/Complete-Data-Analysis-Project/README.md

 - Instead of running discount Ads campaign we have to run our campaign based on the customer target who have placed the but cancelled, refunded we have target those customer by giving extra discount with best shopping experience can more valueable than spending on discount Ads campaign

-- Takeaway: There is an opportunity to improve landing pages, product pages and the checkout journey to convert more of the existing traffic.
+- Conclusion: There is an opportunity to improve landing pages, product pages and the checkout journey to convert more of the existing traffic.

 ## Traffic Vs Order by Device